0x80/mono-ts/readme.md

 trying to convert a large codebase to ESM, because I have yet to find a solution that can convert existing imports.
-There is [this ESLint plugin](https://github.com/solana-labs/eslint-plugin-require-extensions) that you could use in combination with the --fix flag to inject the extensions, but at the time of writing it does not understand path aliases.
+There is [this ESLint plugin](https://github.com/solana-labs/eslint-plugin-require-extensions) that you could use it in combination with the --fix flag to inject the extensions, but at the time of writing it does not understand path aliases.

 ### Tree shaking